AngrySnout/SauerTracker/README.md

 Written in ECMAScript 6, the new version of JavaScript, and transpiled to ECMAScript 5 using Babel.

-Powered by NodeJS, Jade, Sass, and PostgreSQL.
+Powered by NodeJS, Pug (Jade), Sass, and PostgreSQL.

 ## Configuration
 There are 2 config files: *tracker.json* and *vars.json*.